HeiSD: Hybrid Speculative Decoding for Embodied Vision-Language-Action Models with Kinematic Awareness: Database Construction

 \subsection{Package and Application of the Retrieval System}

 \textbf{System Architecture.} To support real-time integration with VLA policies, we implement the retrieval system as a lightweight \textit{Retrieval Class} that can be directly invoked by the policy agent.
-The retrieval class encapsulates two core components: (1) an \textit{Embedding Module} that processes dual-view input images (third-person and elbow-mounted camera) into 4352-dimensional vectors by fusing frozen DINOv2 and SigLIP features from both views via concatenation and L2 normalization, leveraging GPU acceleration for low-latency encoding; and (2) a \textit{Qdrant Database} client that maintains task-specific collections indexed with HNSW graphs for efficient similarity search.
+The retrieval class encapsulates two core components: (1) an \textit{Embedding Module} that processes dual-view input images (third-person and elbow-mounted camera) into 4352-dimensional vectors by fusing frozen DINOv2 and SigLIP features from both views via concatenation and L2 normalization, leveraging GPU acceleration for low-latency encoding; and (2) a \textit{Qdrant Database} client that maintains the vector index with HNSW graphs for efficient similarity search.
 Critically, each vector is paired with a self-contained JSON payload that embeds all necessary action and metadata—eliminating the need for external storage or cross-database queries, as required by systems like RT-Cache~\cite{rtcache}.

 \textbf{Offline Construction Pipeline.} The database is constructed in a single offline pass over the LIBERO RLDS datasets.
-For each timestep containing an observation, language instruction, and action sequence, we (1) generate its fused visual embedding using the same encoder configuration as at inference time, (2) construct a payload that includes metadata (\texttt{dataset\_name}, \texttt{episode\_idx}, \texttt{step\_idx}), the current 7-DoF action, and a three-step lookahead action sequence (\texttt{next\_actions}), and (3) insert the (embedding, payload) pair into the Qdrant collection corresponding to its task.
-To ensure semantic purity and simplify maintenance, we partition the database by task identity—resulting in 40 independent collections across the four LIBERO suites.
-After ingestion, HNSW indices are built across all collections to support fast approximate nearest neighbor search during runtime.
+For each timestep containing an observation, language instruction, and action sequence, we (1) generate its fused visual embedding using the same encoder configuration as at inference time, (2) construct a payload that includes metadata, the current 7-DoF action, and a three-step lookahead action sequence, and (3) insert the (embedding, payload) pair into the Qdrant database.
+After ingestion, HNSW indices are built to support fast approximate nearest neighbor search during runtime.